brand-d/cogsci-2025-crossdomain/README.md

     - `syllog_data.csv`: Contains the results and responses for the 64 syllogistic reasoning tasks
     - `verbal_data.csv`: Contains the results and responses for the verbal substitution tasks
     - `wason_data.csv`: Contains the results and responses for the Wason card selection task (with different metrics for correctness to allow for partial correctness, too)
+- `eperiment`: The webexperiment separated in three sessions.
+Further information about running the experiment is included in the readme there.
 - `poster`: Contains the conference poster`
 	- `cogsci2025_crossdomain_poster.pdf`: The CogSci2025 poster.